brianberns/Cfrm/Readme.md

 * `getInitialState`: This is a callback function that initializes a new game.
 This initialization can be random (corresponding to shuffling the deck in a card game), or it can move sequentially through all possible initial states in order.

 The `Minimize` function returns a tuple containing two values:
-* `expectedGameValue`: An array containing the expected payoffs for each player at the Nash equilibrium.
+* `float[] expectedGameValue`: An array containing the expected payoffs for each player at the Nash equilibrium.
 If the game is zero-sum, these payoffs will sum to zero.
+* `StrategyProfile strategyProfile`: A collection of strategies for the game states visited while running CFR.
+To access these strategies from C#, use `ToDict`

 References:
 * [Vanilla Counterfactual Regret Minimization for Engineers](https://justinsermeno.com/posts/cfr/): Walkthrough of a Python implementation of 2-player CFR
 * [An Introduction to Counterfactual Regret Minimization](http://modelai.gettysburg.edu/2013/cfr/): Detailed overview of CFR with a Java implementation
 * [Multiplayer CFR](https://medium.com/ai-in-plain-english/building-a-poker-ai-part-7-exploitability-multiplayer-cfr-and-3-player-kuhn-poker-25f313bf83cf): Multiplayer support [in Python](https://github.com/tt293/medium-poker-ai/blob/master/part_7/multiplayer_kuhn_poker_cfr.py).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQwNDY2Mjg2MCwxOTkwNzMzMzI3LDEwND
-A3MTg3MTNdfQ==
+eyJoaXN0b3J5IjpbNzgyNTQ0MTE3LDE5OTA3MzMzMjcsMTA0MD
+cxODcxM119
 -->